ibm-cloud-docs/bare-metal/how-do-i-check-health-my-3ware-raid-array.md

 # Checking the health of your 3ware RAID array
 {: #bm-check-health-3ware-raid}

 With 3ware, you can use a browser interface.
 However, unless you access the interface locally, it can be a security risk.
-Therefore, you use the command line interface.
+Use the command-line interface instead.

 You can download the 3ware CLI utilities from the [IBM Cloud CLI Plug-in Repository ](https://plugins.cloud.ibm.com/ui/repository.html#cf-plugins).
 For more information about the CLI utility, see [VPN CLI Plug-in for cf CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-vpn_cli_for_cf).

 **Quick command reference for 3ware CLI tools**

-These devices must be followed by a number that identifies which devices is being queried.
+These devices must be followed by a number that identifies which devices are being queried.

 tw_cli /c0 show (Output shows information that is needed to know the health of the RAID array)